Python-PyQt/PyQt6-Docs/descriptions/QtMultimedia/QAudioSource-c.rst

 .. literalinclude:: ../../../snippets/qtmultimedia-src-multimedia-doc-snippets-multimedia-snippets-audio.py
     :lines: 101-106

 At any point in time, :sip:ref:`~PyQt6.QtMultimedia.QAudioSource` will be in one of four states: active, suspended, stopped, or idle.
-These states are specified by the :sip:ref:`~PyQt6.QtMultimedia.QAudio.State` enum.
+These states are specified by the QtAudio::State enum.
 You can request a state change directly through :sip:ref:`~PyQt6.QtMultimedia.QAudioSource.suspend`, :sip:ref:`~PyQt6.QtMultimedia.QAudioSource.resume`, :sip:ref:`~PyQt6.QtMultimedia.QAudioSource.stop`, :sip:ref:`~PyQt6.QtMultimedia.QAudioSource.reset`, and :sip:ref:`~PyQt6.QtMultimedia.QAudioSource.start`.
 The current state is reported by :sip:ref:`~PyQt6.QtMultimedia.QAudioSource.state`. :sip:ref:`~PyQt6.QtMultimedia.QAudioSink` will also signal you when the state changes (\ :sip:ref:`~PyQt6.QtMultimedia.QAudioSource.stateChanged`).

 :sip:ref:`~PyQt6.QtMultimedia.QAudioSource` provides several ways of measuring the time that has passed since the :sip:ref:`~PyQt6.QtMultimedia.QAudioSource.start` of the recording.
 The ``processedUSecs()`` function returns the length of the stream in microseconds written, i.e., it leaves out the times the audio input was suspended or idle.
 The :sip:ref:`~PyQt6.QtMultimedia.QAudioSource.elapsedUSecs` function returns the time elapsed since :sip:ref:`~PyQt6.QtMultimedia.QAudioSource.start` was called regardless of which states the :sip:ref:`~PyQt6.QtMultimedia.QAudioSource` has been in.

 If an error should occur, you can fetch its reason with :sip:ref:`~PyQt6.QtMultimedia.QAudioSource.error`.
-The possible error reasons are described by the :sip:ref:`~PyQt6.QtMultimedia.QAudio.Error` enum.
-The :sip:ref:`~PyQt6.QtMultimedia.QAudioSource` will enter the :sip:ref:`~PyQt6.QtMultimedia.QAudio.State.StoppedState` when an error is encountered.
+The possible error reasons are described by the QtAudio::Error enum.
+The :sip:ref:`~PyQt6.QtMultimedia.QAudioSource` will enter the StoppedState when an error is encountered.
 Connect to the :sip:ref:`~PyQt6.QtMultimedia.QAudioSource.stateChanged` signal to handle the error:

 .. literalinclude:: ../../../snippets/qtmultimedia-src-multimedia-doc-snippets-multimedia-snippets-audio.py
     :lines: 110-129